 New York is challenging.
 Summer in New York is a full on battle.
-Last week we had one of those record setting heat wave days where you feel like you’re living in an old damp washcloth.
+Last week, we had one of those record setting heat/ humidity days where you feel like you’re living in an old damp washcloth.
+Everything smells.

 I was running errands, doing what absolutely needed to get done and not one thing more.
 I boarded the D Train at 34th street- drenched, pissed, and exhausted.
 I melted into a seat and shut my eyes, marveling at the feeling of my sweat blast-evaporating from my skin thanks to the pumping AC .
 By 59th street I had regained some composure and opened my eyes.
 A woman entered the car, shopping bags from Armani Exchange and Bebe dangling off every available shoulder, elbow and finger.
 She was an attractive, Latina woman with very large, multi-colored purchased hair and a pair of breasts – more like a shelf of boobs really- that were so big her arm could barely stretch to the pole.
 She settled her bags around her and I noticed her nails- very, very long and meticulously cared for.